 Thanjavur is the headquarters of the Thanjavur District.
 The city is an important agricultural centre located in the Cauvery Delta with an area covering 128.02 km²(49.43 sq mi) and had a population of 290,720 in 2011.
 It is also known as the Rice bowl of the state of Tamil Nadu.

-If you are traveling via air transportation, you can reach Thanjavur via Tiruchirapalli International Airport which is 59.6km away from the city.
+If you are travelling via air transportation, you can reach Thanjavur via Tiruchirapalli International Airport which is 59.6km away from the city.
 Roadways are the major means of transportation and the city has rail connectivity.
-If you are travelling via sea transportation, the nearest seaport is Karaikal, which is 94 km away from Thanjavur.

 Do you have any questions on Thajavur?
 Let me know in the comments below 🙂